 Winning the AdWords Auction

 Every search engine has its own paid search advertising platform.
 For Google AdWords, it chooses which ads will appear on the search results based on the following factors:

 - Bid.
 You can change your bid whenever you like.
 The bid you place will be the maximum amount you’ll pay for every click on your ad, but you can be charged less depending on your quality score.

 - Quality of your ads.
 Your ad and the website it links to should be relevant to the user who’ll see it.
 With high-quality ads, you can secure better ad positions and reduce your cost-per-click.

 - Impact from your ad extensions and other ad formats.
 You can add more details to your ads, such as your contact number, or more links to certain pages on your site.
 These are also called ad extensions.
 AdWords then evaluates how these extensions will contribute to your ad’s efficiency, so you can outrank your competitors.

 SEO and SEM: Which is Better for Your Business?

-DigitalMaas is your reliable partner for proven SEO and SEM services.
+DigitalMaas is your expert for all things SEO and SEM.
 We can help you grow your business and stay on top of the competition by using the latest trends and techniques.
 Feel free to contact us to get started.
 You can also try our site audit to see how you can further improve your website.